top of page

 Shots You Might Want to Consider Adding On...

-• Maybe the above list doesn’t include every shot important to you.
+• Maybe the sample list doesn’t include every shot important to you.
 Take a moment to think if there is anything you would like to add on.
 Here are a few examples to help:

-• Individuals of the bride and groom with nieces / nephews
+• Bride and groom with nieces / nephews

 • Bride and groom with aunts / uncles